CosmicMind/domainjs/README.md

 of the Aggregate itself.
 This is great when our code needs to manage data but doesn't want to expose it to the outside world.

-The next item to notice is that we can add functionality to our Entity, such as the `registerAccount` method.
+The next item to notice is that we can add functionality to our Entity, through the Aggregate, such as the `registerAccount` method.
 The functionality itself is defined within the Aggregate, and therefore allows us to define various Aggregates with the same Entity definition.
+(More examples on this to come).

 ### Aggregate Events

 Let's expand our example further by adding Event publishing to the Aggregate.
-DomainJS allows for events to be constructed very much like Entities.
+DomainJS allows for Events to be constructed very much like Entities.
 The values each have the opportunity to encapsulate validation and the `created` and `trace` lifecycle hooks are available as well.
 Let's create a `RegisterAccountEvent`.